-Speaking of offer letters, what level of HR employee or manager is expected to review an offer letter prepared by an HR Assistant and for how many months should this review process continue if the HR Assistant is a new employee?
-If the HR Assistant is an experienced employee?
+What level of Human Resources employee or manager is expected to review and sign an offer letter prepared by an HR assistant?
+For how many months should this review process continue if the HR assistant is a new employee, asked a reader?
+How about if the HR assistant is an experienced employee?

-Who should be the signatory on an offer letter?
-Should it be the HR Assistant who prepares the offer letter or the higher-level employee or manager who reviews the offer letter (if a review is expected to occur)?
+When signing, should it be the HR assistant who prepares the offer letter or the higher-level employee or manager who reviews the offer letter (if a review is expected to occur?)

 Talk about an instant learning point.

-While I recognize that in some organizations the HR manager, director, or VP—never an HR assistant, in my experience - signs the job offer letters that go to candidates, this is bad practice in the private sector.
+In some organizations the HR manager, director, or VP—never an HR assistant—signs the job offer letters that go to candidates, this is bad practice in the private sector.
 It is not the HR person who is making the offer.
-The HR person is consulting with the hiring manager who should make the final decision about a candidate and sign the offer letter.
+The HR person is consulting with the hiring manager who should make the final decision about a candidate and sign the job offer letter.

-In the public sector, in Fortune 500 companies, and in union-represented workplaces, I recognize that this practice may differ.
+In the public sector, in Fortune 500 companies, and in union-represented workplaces, this practice may differ.
 When an organization is large and the employees are scattered across many locations, logistically, this adds time and confusion to the process of making job offers.

 In a union-represented workplace, especially in the public sector, the manager may not have the final say in who obtains the job.
 It may be contractually determined by factors such as seniority and education.
 In these instances, it also makes sense for the paperwork to come from the HR staff.
 They are responsible for making certain that working conditions and practices abide by the contract.